 I would collect up piles of books and curl up on the cushion at the base of the bubble window in the children’s area.
 Sometimes I saw friends from school, and often I had conversations with adults – a college student wanting a break, a homeless person needing to tell a story, a welcoming librarian named Judy, who had very straight hair she wore in a bob.
 Just like a playworker, when Judy saw me in the adult section looking at anatomy texts, she kept walking past without a glance or a judgment.
 And when I told her the things I discovered about Australia or space, she always listened as if I were telling her the most interesting thing she’d heard all day.

-Finally, there should be more child-directed play opportunities in libraries, because libraries are community centers and communities need play.
+Finally, there should be more child-directed play opportunities in libraries.
+I believe this, because libraries are community centres and communities need play.
 Playworkers and librarians have quite a lot in common:

 - Both are service professions;